pirate/wireguard-docs/README.md

 - handle automatically distributing & revoking keys through a central authority
 - allow sending raw layer-2 ethernet frames (it's at the IP layer)

-But you can write your own solutions for these problems using WireGuard under the hood (like [AltheaNet](https://althea.net/)).
+But you can write your own solutions for these problems using WireGuard under the hood (like [Tailscale](https://github.com/tailscale/tailscale) or [AltheaNet](https://althea.net/)).

 ## List of Other VPN Solutions